marcus-crane/utf9k/content/blog/2021-02-21--address-book-sorting/index.md

 Perhaps there's a committee of address book creators too, who uphold the guidelines of what makes a good address book.
 I'm just speculating at this point.

 I'd be interested to know what other default settings bug you!
-You can let me know through [a variety of different mediums](/contact).
+You can let me know through the variety of different mediums in the footer below.